-- 1.1 The Sub-Committee is asked to consider responding to the Government's consultation paper entitled "A Model Code of Conduct for Members". - 1.2 There is no statutory requirement to make a response to the consultation paper.
+- 1.1 At the request of the Chairman, to consider the Government's consultation paper entitled "A Model Code of Conduct for Members". - 1.2 There is no statutory requirement to make a response to the consultation paper.

 2 INTRODUCTION